DefinitionThis section has been translated automatically.

-Face (especially eyelids), scalp, tongue (macroglossia), palmae and plantae.
+Face (especially eyelids), scalp, tongue (macroglossia), palmae and plantae, trunk and neck area.

 Clinical featuresThis section has been translated automatically.

-There are waxy or glassy, translucent, whitish to yellowish papules of varying size, preferably on the face (especially eyelids), scalp, tongue (dental impressions to macroglossia), palmae and plantae as well as in the genital area.
+Waxy or glassy, translucent, whitish to yellowish papules of various sizes appear, preferably on the face (especially eyelids), scalp, tongue (dental impressions up to macroglossia), palmae and plantae as well as in the genital area.

-Partly formation of extensive plaques due to confluence of single standing foci, partly scleroderma aspect.
+Partly formation of large plaques due to confluence of individually standing foci, partly sclerodermiform aspect.

-Possibly also increased skin fragility and blister formation (see also amyloidosis, blistering).
-Purpura, petechiae, ecchymoses (spontaneous spectacle haematoma = raccoon sign), see also amyloidosis, systemic.
+Possibly also increased skin fragility and blistering (see also amyloidosis, blistering).
+Purpura, petechiae, ecchymosis (spontaneous spectacle hematoma = Raccoon's sign) see also amyloidosis, systemic.
+Also poikilodermic aspects.

-Usually no itching.
-The main dermatological symptom is petechial or extensive bleeding.
-In older foci, hemosiderin deposits can be seen.
+Usually no pruritus.
+The prominent dermatologic leading symptom is petechial or areal hemorrhages.
+In older foci, hemosiderin deposits are seen.

-In the anogenital area formation of condyloma-like growths.
+In the anogenital region, formation of condyloma-like growths.

-Notice!
-Asymptomatic papules and plaques that bleed in with little mechanical irritation are highly suspected of systemic AL-type amyloidosis!
+Notice.
+Asymptomatic papules and plaques that bleed on minor mechanical irritation are highly suspicious for systemic amyloidosis of the AL type!

 HistologyThis section has been translated automatically.